 "Research has improved life for people like Matt over the years.
 But there is still so much more to learn and improve."

 I have supported Diabetes UK for 25 years now and am very happy to continue to do so.
 Research has improved life for people like Matt over the years.
 But there is still so much more to learn and improve.
-I would dearly love to see a time when children don't have to be needle pricked and injected numerous times a day just to be safely managed to maintain a healthy lifestyle.
+I would dearly love to see a time when children don't have to be needle-pricked and injected numerous times a day just to be able to maintain a healthy lifestyle.
 The hardest part across the years has been having to hurt my child on a daily basis in order to keep him well.

 Sign up for your own challenge this year to help fight diabetes.